astropy/astropy-tutorials/tutorials/UVES/UVES.rst

         #index of the region we want to return
         indrange = (w > cont[0][0]) & (w < cont[1][1])
         # make a flux array of shape
-        # (nuber of spectra, number of pointsin indrange)
+        # (number of spectra, number of points in indrange)
         f = np.zeros((flux.shape[0], indrange.sum()))
         for i in range(flux.shape[0]):
             # fit polynomial of second order to the continuum region
             linecoeff = np.polyfit(w[indcont], flux[i, indcont],2)
-            # devide the flux by the polynomial and put the result in our
+            # divide the flux by the polynomial and put the result in our
             # new flux array
             f[i,:] = flux[i,indrange]/np.polyval(linecoeff, w[indrange])
         return w[indrange], f